bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/InsulatedVoltage_1Rmq9PJnfEKuHYQTF1jjZg/Documentation.md

-The max voltage that the insulation would operate normally
+The max voltage for normal insulation operation.